Ziang-Lu/Flask-Blog/README.md

 In this way, the original Flask-Blog app now becomes a "skeleton" or a "gateway", which talks to `user_post_service`, uses the fetched data to render HTML templates.

 * The main Flask-Blog app uses `WTForms` and `Flask-WTF` to implement forms.

+* Rate limiting:

+  All routes are protected by rate limiting, implemented with `Flask-Limiter` and `Redis`.

 ***